Interactive Feedback and Grading

 Tiered Feedback Approach

-Simply put, there is no value in feedback—regardless of how good it is—if a student fails to read it.
+Simply put, feedback has no value—regardless of how good it is—if a student fails to read it.
 This approach matches your effort as the instructor to students’ needs.
 When using this approach, students feel a sense of agency because they choose what their feedback looks like for themselves.

-- Level two.
-If a student cannot determine what they could do better based on the rubric feedback, they can request annotated feedback.
-Instructors provide Level two feedback using SpeedGrader features (i.e., annotation, voice, or video tools) to give additional details based on the rubric.
+• Level two.
+Students can request annotated feedback if they cannot determine what they could do better based on the rubric feedback.
+Instructors provide Level 2 feedback using SpeedGrader features (i.e., annotation, voice, or video tools) to give additional details based on the rubric.

-- Level three.
-If a student is still unclear, they may request to meet with the instructor during student/office hours to receive in-depth feedback and guidance for how to be more successful in the next assignment.
+• Level three.
+If a student is still unclear, they may request to meet with the instructor during student/office hours to receive in-depth feedback and guidance on being more successful in the next assignment.

 Tiered Feedback Approach section on the Interactive Feedback and Grading, by the Center for Excellence in Learning and Teaching (CELT) at Iowa State University is licensed under Creative Commons BY-NC-SA 4.0.
 This work, Tiered Feedback Approach secti0n is a derivative of Collegestar’s Using tiered feedback in a large college classroom retrieved (October 29, 2020) from https://www.collegestar.org/three-two-one-videos/using-tiered-feedback-in-a-large-college-classroom